szweibel/workshops/python.md

 Try this script out both with the variable set to "Media studies" and the variable set to some other value, representing another field of study.

 What if we want our program to handle more fields of study, giving different messages for each one?
 Other cases after the first `if` statement are handled with `elif`, which is a shortened version of `else if`.
-Add the following code into the editor below:
+Add the following code into the editor:

 ```python
 if field == "Media Studies":